How to select slices for annotation to train best-performing deep learning segmentation models for cross-sectional medical images?: Results

 \subsubsection{2D Segmentation Setting}

-Fig. \ref{avg_all} presents the performance of models trained on sparsely annotated datasets relative to those trained on densely annotated counterparts, averaged across all datasets for different($\rho$,s) configurations.
-This figure highlights an important observation: under 2D segmentation setting, regardless of the total annotation budget, it is consistently more advantageous, in terms of model performance, to annotate more volumes with fewer slices per volume, provided that the total number of annotated slices remains constant.
-This finding also holds across all levels of annotation density.
-In fact, the impact of the density of the annotated volume on performance was generally quite low.
-This means that annotations of many slices could be skipped with very low loss in performance (until the density is less than 0.2).
-The driving factor for model performance was clearly the number of volumes which contained annotations.
+We present in Figure \ref{avg_all} the average drop in model performance across the dataset after replacing the dense annotation to sparse ones.
+In 2D models, the number of annotated volumes appears to be a more significant factor influencing the performance of sparsely annotated datasets.
+Distributing the annotation budget across a greater number of volumes, even with lower annotation density, consistently results in models that exhibit a smaller performance gap compared to those trained on densely annotated datasets.

-For LiTS17 (Liver Tumor Segmentation, Fig. \ref{lits-2d-scatter}, \ref{lits-2d-line}), higher annotation density ($\rho$) consistently resulted in lower performance when compared to increasing volume counts, regardless of the budget.
+For LiTS17 (Liver CT, Tumor, Fig. \ref{2d-scatters-lines}, first column to the left), higher annotation density ($\rho$) consistently resulted in lower performance when compared to increasing volume counts, regardless of the budget.
 Doubling $\rho$ did not improve performance as effectively as doubling the volume count (s).
-The same performance trend observed in LiTS17-tumor was seen in both tasks of the DBC-FGT datasets (Fig. \ref{dbc-2d-scatter}, \ref{fgt-2d-scatter}, \ref{dbc-2d-line}, \ref{fgt-2d-line}).
+The same performance trend observed in LiTS17 was seen in both tasks of the DBC datasets (Breast MRI, Breast and Fibroglandular Tissue, Fig. \ref{2d-scatters-lines}, second and third column to the left).
 For these tasks, improving performance was more effectively achieved by increasing the volume count rather than the annotation density.

-In the ATLAS dataset (Brain MRI, Fig. \ref{atlas-2d-scatter}, \ref{atlas-2d-line}), we also observed a trend not captured in the previous few datasets at four budget levels (1181, 2362, 4725, and 37800 slices): some lower volume count configurations achieved comparable or even superior performance.
+In the ATLAS dataset (Brain MRI, Trace of Stroke, Fig. \ref{2d-scatters-lines}, forth column to the left), we observed a unique outcome at four budget levels (1181, 2362, 4725, and 37800 slices): some lower volume count configurations achieved comparable or even superior performance.
 There are two cases for such exception, one occurs when both the total budget and annotation density are small (i.e., budget $\leq$ 4725 slices, $\rho\leq$0.1).
 The other occurs when both the total budget and annotation density are large (i.e., budget $\geq$ 37800 slices, $\rho\geq$0.4).

 Based on these results, if a dataset is prepared for training 2D models, spreading annotation budgets across more volumes at diverse locations is always more cost-effective.
 A small annotation density (e.g., $5\%\sim20\%$ slices labeled) is often sufficient for training models with similar performance to the counterparts trained with the full dataset.